eweviwo/central/CONTRIBUTING.md

 It is alright to start your contribution from the first step (App User).
 However, if one is technically proficient to contribute on a higher level, you are eoncuraged to find a way to climb up the guideline structure.
 The contribution levels are as follows;

-### App Users
+### Interested Contributor
-- You are encuraged to consume content on the mobile app.
+- You are encouraged to consume the few produced content on [our Linktree](https://linktr.ee/eweviwo).
 - Evangelise the project to attract new audience.

 ### Upcoming Contributors